rachelingram/CodeSamples/README.md

 # CodeSamples
 This repository contains code samples of HTML, SCSS, JavaScript, and PHP.

+<h2>HTML</h2>
+The first sample, sample.html, contains semantic markup for the products page of a thrift store website called Thrifty.

 <h2>JavaScript</h2>
-The first sample, sample.js, contains a function from a thrift store website called Thrifty.
+The second sample, sample.js, holds a function for the products page of Thrifty, shown in the first sample.
 The function hides or displays products by class name so Thrifty shoppers can filter their search results.<br/>

 <h2>PHP</h2>
-The second sample, sample.php, has the code for a custom field in WordPress.
+The third sample, sample.php, has the code for a custom field in WordPress.
 This custom field allows the site's administrators to add a featured selection to their page by dynamically pulling in post information.

 <h2>SCSS</h2>
 The final sample, sample.scss, is the stylesheet for the featured selection custom field in sample.php.